-Students who are not feeling well or who are running a fever should contact Student Health (initial contact should not be in person) and then contact their instructor (not in person).
-Students may participate in class through alternate delivery mode as per each instructor's directions.
+Students who are not feeling well and experiencing any symptoms of Covid-19 (running a fever, coughing, having trouble breathing, etc.) should contact College Health (initial contact should not be in person-620.450.2150) and then contact their instructors (not in person).